ousid/ousid/README.md

 ## Hi there  👋
-I'm Oussama, a full stack web developer,working with laravel and the TALL Stack.
+I'm Oussama, a software engineer.
+Mostly working with the Laravel framework

 ### Connect with me: